phetsims/natural-selection/doc/implementation-notes.md

 **PhetioGroup is encapsulated**: `PhetioGroup` manages dynamic elements.
 The dynamic elements in this sim are instances of `Bunny` and `Wolf`.
 Instances of `Bunny` are created by `BunnyGroup`, which is private to `BunnyCollection`.
 Instances of `Wolf` are created by `WolfGroup`, which is private to `WolfCollection`.
 This pattern of using a "Collection" wrapper hides the details of PhetioGroup from all other parts of the simulation.

 **IO Types delegate to Core Types**: IO Types handle serialization of elements that are instances of Core Types.
 For example, `BunnyIO` is the IO Type that serializes the `Bunny` Core Type.
-Throughout this simulation, an IO Type delegates serialization to its associated Core Type.
+Throughout this simulation, each IO Type delegates serialization to its associated Core Type.
 This ensures that the API of the Core Type is not violated by acccessing private members.